Harry Potter and the Deathly Hallows – Part 2 (video game)

-Harry Potter and the Deathly Hallows – Part 2 is a 2011 action-adventure video game.
+Harry Potter and the Deathly Hallows – Part 2 is a 2011 action-adventure game.
 It is based on the 2011 film of the same name.
-It was released on July 11, 2011 for mobiles devices, and on July 12 in North America and July 15 in Europe for Microsoft Windows, Nintendo DS, PlayStation 3, Wii, and Xbox 360.
+It was released on 11 July 2011 for mobiles devices, and on 12 July in North America and 15 July in Europe for Microsoft Windows, Nintendo DS, PlayStation 3, Wii, and Xbox 360.

-The game continues to follow Harry Potter, Ron Weasley and Hermione Granger on their quest to defeat Lord Voldemort by destroying his remaining Horcruxes, items which contain part of his soul.
-Critics reviewed the game negatively for its gameplay, but claimed the game was an improvement over its previous instalment.
+The game continues to follow Harry Potter, Ron Weasley, and Hermione Granger on their quest to defeat Lord Voldemort by destroying his remaining Horcruxes, items which contain part of his soul.
+While critics considered the game an improvement over its predecessor, it received mixed-to-negative reviews for the same reasons, namely for its gameplay, poor enemy AI and overly repetitive combat.

 Gameplay

 The gameplay of Deathly Hallows – Part 2 differs from Part 1, in order to address complaints made with the previous game.
 The game progresses linearly, through cutscenes, but does not include side missions like the previous game.
 Combat in Deathly Hallows – Part 2 involves button presses which initiates spell-casting as an attack.
 Three face buttons, usually with a symbol or a letter, on the controller have two spells each, and by pressing a button twice the player can access the button's second spell.
 For the Windows version, the player presses one of the six buttons to select a spell.
 A new feature is the ability to "Apparate", which allows the player to teleport in and out of battles, as a form of defence.
 Only Harry has this ability though.
-The player is able to control several characters from a third person over-the-shoulder camera including Harry Potter, Ron Weasley, Hermione Granger, Neville Longbottom, Minerva McGonagall, Seamus Finnigan, Ginny Weasley and Molly Weasley.
+The player is able to control several characters from a third person over-the-shoulder camera including Harry Potter, Ron Weasley, Hermione Granger, Neville Longbottom, Minerva McGonagall, Seamus Finnigan, Ginny Weasley, and Molly Weasley.

 In the final battle, the player uses the directional buttons to move the beam and focus it on Voldemort.